jdaugherty/grails-github-actions/README.md

 limitations under the License.
 -->

-# Grails github-actions
+# grails-github-actions

 Custom GitHub actions used by the Apache Grails projects.
+Please see the READMEs in each action for usage instructions.

 ## Usages
 Used by: https://github.com/search?q=org%3Aapache+%22uses%3A+apache%2Fgrails-github-actions%2F%22+language%3Ayml&type=code